fmandal/dht22/README.md

 Name your channel whatever you like.
 Field 1 is for temperature, so name apropriately.
 Field 2 is for humidity, so name apropriately.
+Field 3 is for temperature of the Pi itself, so name apropriately.
-Remember that there's no need for a timestamp channel, as it is recorded in each «field»
+Remember that there's no need for a timestamp channel, as it is recorded on each submission.

 Then there's time to install this simple snippet of code.